For residential real estate and particularly custom homes, the lot on which a home is built is often as important as the building itself.

 The 5 Considerations for Choosing a Perfect Lot

-“In general, a custom home is larger, and this requires a larger lot,” Grove-Reiland said.
+“In general, a custom home is larger, and this requires a larger lot,” Michelle Grove-Reiland, real estate broker, said.
 “Plus, the lot must be conducive to the design of the home.
 For example, if the homeowner wants to be able to walk out to a lower level, this would require a slope that would accommodate this.

 “An additional consideration for choosing a lot is the type of soil that is underneath its foundation.
 If the property has a high water level and the homeowner wants a walk-out lower level, this may not be possible.
 It may require a crawl-space because of the high water level.